CleverCloud/documentation/content/doc/administrate/tcp-redirections.md

 Every application hosted Clever Cloud must listen on port 8080 and answer to HTTP traffic.
 This is useful for both routing requests and monitoring purposes.

-However, some applications might additionnally require binary protocol, with raw TCP interactions.
+However, some applications might additionally require binary protocol, with raw TCP interactions.
 In that case, you can use a TCP redirection to route TCP traffic, through our reverse proxies, to your application.

 Every application can be configured to receive TCP traffic on the port 4040.